The Holocaust in France: Conditions of armistice

-During Operation Bürckel, Gauleiters Josef Bürckel and Robert Heinrich Wagner oversaw the expulsion of Jews into unoccupied France from their Gaues and the parts of Alsace-Lorraine that had been annexed in the summer of 1941 to the Reich.
+During Operation Bürckel, Josef Bürckel and Robert Heinrich Wagner, the Gauleiter of Gau Westmark and Gau Baden, respectively, oversaw the expulsion of Jews from their Gaue into unoccupied France.
 Only those Jews in mixed marriages were not expelled.
 The 6,500 Jews affected by Operation Bürckel were given, at most, two hours warning on the night of 22–23 October 1940, before being rounded up.
-The nine trains carrying the deported Jews crossed over into France "without any warning to the French authorities," who were not happy with receiving them.
+The nine trains carrying the deported Jews crossed over into France "without any warning to the French authorities", who were not happy with receiving them.
 The deportees had not been allowed to take any of their possessions with them, these being confiscated by German authorities.
 The German Foreign Minister Joachim von Ribbentrop treated the ensuing complaints by the Vichy government over the expulsions in a "most dilatory fashion".
-In revenge, the Jews expelled in Operation Bürckel were interned in harsh conditions by the Vichy authorities at camps in Gurs, in Rivesaltes and in Les Milles while the Vichy government waited for the chance to return them to Germany.
+In revenge, the German Jews expelled in Operation Bürckel were interned in harsh conditions by the Vichy authorities at camps in Gurs, in Rivesaltes and in Les Milles while the Vichy government waited for the chance to return them to Germany.

 The General Commissariat for Jewish Affairs, created by the Vichy State in March 1941, supervised the seizure of Jewish assets and organized anti-Jewish propaganda.
 At the same time, German occupiers began compiling registers of Jews in the occupied zone.
 The Second Statut des Juifs of 2 June 1941 systematized this registration across the country and in Vichy-North Africa.
 Because the yellow star-of-David badge was not made compulsory in the unoccupied zone, these records would provide the basis for future roundups and deportations.
 In the occupied zone, a German order enforced the wearing of the yellow star for all Jews who were six years old and over on 29 May 1942.